 - 1. Identify, formulate and solve engineering problems of RC elements subjected to different kinds of loading. - 2.
 Follow a procedural knowledge in designing various structural RC elements. - 3.
-Impart the culture of following the codes for strength, serviceability and durability as an ethics. - 4.
-Provide knowledge in analysis and design of RC elements for the success in competitive examinations.
+Impart the usage of codes for strength, serviceability and durability. - 4.
+Provide knowledge in analysis and design of RC elements.

-Introduction to Limit State Design and Serviceability: Introduction to working stress method, Difference between Working stress and Limit State Method of design, Modular Ratio and Factor of Safety.
+Introduction to working stress and limit State Design: Introduction to working stress method, Difference between Working stress and Limit State Method of design, Modular Ratio and Factor of Safety and evaluation of design constants for working stress method.